Lübeck's Dance of Death

 but Death will not forget me.

-It will shortly befall me
+It will shortly happen to me

 that my corpse will be added to the earth.